Light verb: Australian languages

 A significant proportion of Australian Aboriginal languages have verbal systems involving light verbs.
 Many Australian inflecting-verb classes are closed classes and very few in membership.
-Thus, in order to express more intricate assertions, matrix verbs are combined with coverbal elements such as preverbs to form complex verbal predicates.
+Thus, to express more intricate assertions, matrix verbs are combined with coverbal elements such as preverbs to form complex verbal predicates.
 In such instances, the matrix verb typically still bears all of the tense–aspect–mood inflection but contributes little to the sentence semantically (i.e. is more of a function word); as noted above, however, they are still distinct from traditional auxiliary verbs.